Illinois History Digital Imaging Grant Program Illinois State Library

 - The first priority for funding will be original source materials, examples of which include:

-- Material that is not published or duplicated in other representations, including but not limited to diaries, letters, manuscripts, photographs, photographic negatives, prints or movie film, electronic media, musical scores, drawings, maps, and not reproductions of original documents unless the originals no longer exist.
+- Material that is not published or duplicated in other representations, including but not limited to diaries, letters, manuscripts, photographs, photographic negatives, prints or movie film, electronic media, musical scores, drawings, maps, glass slides, and not reproductions of original documents unless the originals no longer exist.

 - Genealogical source materials of various types (excluding lineage charts) may be eligible for grant funding if they have historical value for researchers other than those from the immediate family.